-I’ve been writing about technology for 15 years; both in-house and as a freelancer.
-My professional aim is to demystify technology and transform complex ideas into clear, concise language.
-Specialty topics include: social media, online privacy, digital photography, computer security, online marketing, small business website design, eBay, Spotify, online shopping and much more.
+I’ve been writing for 20 years; both in-house and as a freelancer.
+I started out as a technology journalist, where my professional aim is to demystify technology and transform complex ideas into clear, concise language.

-Publications I’ve written for (mostly in the UK) include: Which?
-Computing Which?, PC Pro, Computer Shopper, Practical Photography, Web User, MIS Australia, Broadband World, Internet Magazine, Australian NetGuide, internet.au, UK Design Council.
-Apart from freelancing, I’m the author or co-author of four technology and business books published by John Wiley & Sons (see sidebar).
+Publications I’ve written for (mostly in the UK) include: CHOICE, Yours, Which?
+Computing, Which?, PC Pro, Computer Shopper, Practical Photography, Web User, MIS Australia, Broadband World, Internet Magazine, Australian NetGuide, internet.au, UK Design Council.
+Apart from freelancing, I’m the author or co-author of four technology and business books published by John Wiley & Sons.

 Organised crime online (interview)